kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 ## Challenges Experienced
 The general consensus with most of the challenges was knowing where to start and what tools to use.
 Since I was a beginner to CTFs intepreting a problem was difficult as I had no frame of reference for some challenges.
 For example, most challenges whereby I had limited-no experience required atleast an hour of background reading and researching in order to tackle them.
 The following sub-sections dictates the specific challenges experienced within each challenge-type.

-!!! info The purpose of this section is to outline the
+!!! info Purpose is to outline the
 ---

 ![alt text](images/image-7.png)